eing/eing.github.io/_posts/2016-08-03-WhatCanYouTestAtDesignPhase-Part1.markdown

 | N + 1 | | | | |
 | N (Rollback) | | | | |

 This concludes the first part of this Software Design Testing blog.
-I'll elaborate on security, tooling and data which are important areas that I can easily write a few blogs on.
-To keep it simple, here's [Part 2](/testing/2016/08/06/WhatCanYouTestAtDesignPhase-Part2/).
+I'll elaborate on security, and tooling which are important areas as well.
+Here's [Part 2](/testing/2016/08/06/WhatCanYouTestAtDesignPhase-Part2/).